awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 **Warning**
 The *RLM\_server\_host\_id* is the host ID that you provided when you purchased the license\.
 You cannot edit the *RLM\_server\_host\_id*\.

-1. \(Optional\) Add the ISV port number in the second line in the file, which starts with `ISV`, by adding `port=port_number`\.
+1. \(Optional\) Add the ISV port number in the line in file which starts with `ISV`, by adding `port=port_number`\.
+This port is required to enable communication with the DCV server\.

    If you don't want to specify an ISV port, omit `port=port_number`\.
-If you don't specify a port, a random port is used\.
-Using a random port might cause conflicts with your firewall configuration\.
+If you don't specify an ISV port, a random port is used by RLM at each startup\.
+**Warning**
+If you have a firewall setup preventing the use of a randomly selected port, you need to specify this port and configure the firewall to enable it, in addition to the RLM port specified in the `HOST` line\.

 1. Save and close the file\.